-Botox® is generally well tolerated.
+Dysport[®] is generally well tolerated.
 Side effects are typically reversible with time.

-- The most common side effects include slight discomfort/soreness, muscle weakness, stiffness, and/or bruising at injection site.
-Less commonly, flu-like symptoms may occur. - Allergies to Botox® are uncommon.
+• The most common side effects include slight discomfort/soreness, muscle weakness, stiffness, and/or bruising at injection site.
+Less commonly, flu-like symptoms may occur.

-If you experience difficulties related to swallowing, speech, or breathing following the administration of Botox[®], please seek immediate medical attention.
+If you experience difficulties related to swallowing, speech, or breathing following the administration of Dysport[®], please seek immediate medical attention.